SaehwanPark/fsharp-for-researchers/content/chapter13.md

     [<ColumnName("Score")>] PredictedPrice: float32
 }

-let ctx = MLContext()
-// Data is NOT loaded yet; this is a lazy transformation let dataView = ctx.Data.LoadFromTextFile<HousingData>("real_estate.csv", hasHeader=true)

 ```

-> **Mental Model Shift: Schema-First vs. Data-First**
-> In Python/Pandas, you often load data and "discover" its shape at runtime.
-In F#, you define the **Schema** first.
-This "Schema-First" approach feels restrictive at first but prevents the common "KeyError" or "NoneType" crashes that plague Python production pipelines.
+### Understanding the Attributes (Decorators)

+Unlike Python's dynamic duck-typing, ML.NET uses these attributes to understand how to map raw data to your types:

+* **`[<CLIMutable>]`**: F# records are immutable by default, meaning they lack a parameterless constructor.
+This attribute tells the compiler to generate a "hidden" mutable version that ML.NET can use to hydrate the record via reflection while you treat it as immutable in your code.
+* **`[<LoadColumn(n)>]`**: This tells the `TextLoader` exactly which index in your CSV corresponds to this property.
+It is the F# equivalent of selecting a column by index in a Pandas `iloc` call.
+* **`[<ColumnName("Name")>]`**: ML.NET's internal engines look for specific column names like "Score" for predictions or "Features" for input vectors.
+Use this to map your friendly F# field names to the specific strings ML.NET expects.

 ---

 ## 13.2 Enriching the Pipeline with Deedle

-In previous chapters, we used **Deedle** for exploratory data analysis (EDA).
-In a real-world ML workflow, you use Deedle to clean and join data before passing it to ML.NET for training.
+In a real-world ML workflow, you use **Deedle** to clean and join data before passing it to ML.NET for training.

 ### The Python Equivalent (Pandas)